Finding a Major

 Learn more about an occupation through a telephone interview with an employer.

 Majors We Offer

 Pennsylvania Highlands offers a broad and extensive number of degree, diploma, and certificate programs.
-Visit our Academic Areas of Study section to see a full listing of majors and the program requirements for each degree.
+Visit our Programs section to see a full listing of majors and the program requirements for each degree.

 First Destination Report

 Each year Pennsylvania Highlands surveys the previous year’s graduates to determine their success in finding employment and to track transfer rates.

 - To see the results of our 2020 Follow-Up Survey, click here.

 - To see the results of our 2019 Follow-Up Survey, click here.